BIOS4611 – Plant Science

 After completing this course, you

 - have fundamental knowledge of various kinds of development, life cycles and physiological processes in plants as well as their evolutionary origin

-- have knowledge of the genetic and molecular background of development and function in plants
+- know the genetic and molecular background of development and function in plants

-- have fundamental knowledge of how plants interact with their environment and other organisms
+- have a fundamental knowledge of how plants interact with their environment and other organisms

 - have a good understanding of how plant science affects society on different levels